Maximum Likelihood Estimation for Totally Positive Log-Concave Densities: The MLE in the general case

 \section{The MLE in the general case}

 By Theorem~\ref{thm:tidy_solution}, in the tidy case, the MLE is always the exponential of a tent function and can be found by solving a finite-dimensional convex optimization problem.
 In this section we explore the non-tidy case.
 A na\"{i}ve approach is to start by computing the log-concave MLE.
 Following \cite{CSS}, this is the exponential of a tent function.
 If that MLE is $\mtp$/LLC, then it is also the MLE under log-concavity plus $\mtp$/LLC.
 It is therefore of interest to characterize supermodular/$L^\natural$-concave tent functions.
+Although we do not prove that the MLE is always the exponential of a tent function in the non-tidy case, we provide partial justification towards this conjecture.
+At the end of this section we compute the MLE in a specific non-tidy example.